starknetfndn/defispring/backend/README.md

 ```

 The addresses in the JSON files should be Starknet wallet addresses for the recipients of the allocation.
 The amounts should be the amount in its base units: 1 full STRK token is expressed as _1000000000000000000_.
 No decimal amounts are allowed.

+## Notes on performance

+If there are a lot of entries in the input files it may take a while to get the backend started.
+Processing a file with a million entries may take an hour.
+The program is single-threaded.
+The backend will output "API ready" once everything has been processed.

+The main problem with this is that the same processing is performed every time the backend is started, because all the trees are only stored in memory.
+This approach may need to be revised in the future.

+The main bottlenect in the performance is calculating the hash values for the tree.
+There isn't much that can be done to improve that directly.